MODERN BIBLES AND THEIR HISTORY

 Codex Sinaiticus (Codex A) This is an ancient hand-written copy of the Greek Bible (OT & NT).
 It is an Alexandrian text-type manuscript, proving its origin to be Alexadria, Egypt.
-In 1844 forty-three leaves were found in a garbage can at a Monastery at the base of Mt.
+In 1844 forty-three leaves were found in a kindling bin at a Monastery at the base of Mt.
 Sinai (shown at left) by the Russian evolutionary archaelogist Constantine von Tischendorf.

 Tischendorf lived and studied during the height of German Rationalism which had a profound effect upon biblical textual criticism.
 He was taught by his university professors that the bible couldn't be trusted and the current text couldn't be known.
 He was on a mission to find the "real" bible.

 The Codex leaves he found were shortly to be used as kindling to light a stove.
 Two heaps of leaves like the one he found had already been used this way by the monks who regarded them as worthless.
 Apparently, they had not taken the same classes that Tischendorf had.
 The second part of the manuscript was found in 1959 during a return trip.
 Parts of the Codex were eventually scattered across four libraries around the world, with the largest part residing in the British Library.

 Originally, it contained the whole of both Testaments.
 The final codex contained an almost complete Greek Old Testament (or Septuagint) along with a complete New Testament.
 More recently, with much fanfare the manuscript pieces have been reunited and a copy of the manuscript has been made available online.